+National Museum of the American Indian.
 The Smithsonian's newest museum, opened in 2004, stands apart visually and conceptually from the other cultural institutions on the Mall.
 The undulating exterior, clad in pinkish-gold limestone from Minnesota, evokes natural rock formations shaped by wind and water.
 Inside, four floors of galleries cover 10,000 years of history of the thousands of native tribes of the Western Hemisphere.
 However, only 5% of the museum's holdings

 Live music, dance, theater, and storytelling are central to experiencing this museum.
 Tribal groups stage performances in the two theaters and sunlighted ceremonial atrium.